Factbox: Key dates if EU moves to reject Italy's budget

 Under EU rules, countries’ draft budgets should be consistent with economic recommendations agreed earlier with the Commission and euro zone peers.

-In May, Italy committed to a run a structural surplus of 0.6 percent of its Gross Domestic Product in 2019, but the government’s new plans foresee instead a structural deficit of 0.8 percent of GDP.
+In May, Italy committed to cutting its structural deficit by 0.6 points in 2019.
+But the government’s new plans foresee instead a rise in the structural deficit of 0.8 percent of GDP.
 The structural balance excludes one-off expenditures, for emergencies or natural catastrophes.

-A structural deterioration is likely to increase Italy’s huge debt of 130 percent of GDP, which should instead fall, under EU rules.
+A structural deterioration is likely to increase Italy’s huge debt of more than 130 percent of GDP, which should instead fall, under EU rules.

 Oct.
 29: If the Commission decided to consider Italy’s draft budget non-compliant with EU rules, it has to reject it within two weeks of submission.
 This deadline would expire on Oct.
 29 if Italy submits its budget on Oct 15.
 Brussels would have to explain in a written opinion its reasons for sending the budget back to Rome for changes.